 It then goes in the oven, covered in parchment paper or foil, and the oven does all the work for you.
 It is ready when you can use a fork to easily pick pieces of the meat off the leg.

-Mostly served at family get-togethers and special occasions, it can be sometimes shredded to pieces and served with any accompaniment like Bulgur wheat, but usually it’s the potatoes.
+Mostly served at family get-togethers and special occasions, it can sometimes be shredded into pieces and served with any accompaniment like Bulgur wheat, but usually it’s the potatoes.

 3. Chirino me Kolokassi

 Taro has been used by Cypriots for ages.
-Taro or elephant ears do not look like potatoes but definitely taste like it and are prepared the same way, too.
+Taro or elephant ears do not look like potatoes, but they definitely taste like them and are prepared the same way, too.
 Taro is used widely in Asia, Oceania, Africa, and some parts of Europe.
-Baby taro are called ‘poulles’ and are shallow fried in the shape of fries.
+Baby taro is called ‘poulles’ and is shallow-fried in the shape of fries.

 Taro goes well with pork, chicken, or beef, but Chirino me Kolokassi is pork with taro, where taro and meat are first fried together well, after which the spices, tomato, and celery are added to it.